Chelsoconn/170/application_HTTP.md

      - HTTP headers are a way to give more information about both the client and the resource that is being requested

        - The host header:
-         - has bee required since HTTP 1.1
+         - has been required since HTTP 1.1
          - indicates where the resource in question is located as a server may contain many hosts
        - Other headers might include:
          - fields about what languages are accepted by the client